 Do you want reliable NCERT Solutions for Class 3 English Unit 10 Story?
 Your search ends here!
-This unit has a story “The Ship of the Desert” which mentions an interesting conversation between a camel and a lion and why the camel is popularly called as the ship of the desert.
+This unit has a story “The Ship of the Desert” which mentions an interesting conversation between a camel and a lion and why the camel is popularly called the ship of the desert.

 Given below are the detailed NCERT Solutions which are solved by our subject-matter experts.
 You can check and download the NCERT Solutions given below and access the textbook solutions as per the latest CBSE English syllabus.
 You can download all the different subjects NCERT Solutions for Class 3 in PDF format here and watch your child excel in his/her exam.

 Access Answers to NCERT Class 3 English Unit 10 Story

 The Ship of the Desert